Trevorjoel/meet-app/README.md

 Sign in, find a user you have not messaged send message.
 4)Mark as read does not remove the Message notification (blue speech bubble) asynchronously from the header.
 Header.php file

+Tell me what you think what you might charge.
+I can be more specific about particular problems, but you get the idea?